MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/full-formxml-expected-to-create-form-error.md

 ---
-title: Full formXml is expected to create a form
+title: Full formXml is expected to create a form error
-description: Describes an issue where the message full formXml is expected to create a form is displayed during solution import. ms.reviewer: matp ms.topic: troubleshooting ms.date: 06/18/2021
+description: Provides a workaround for the Full formXml is expected to create a form error that occurs when you import a solution. ms.reviewer: matp ms.date: 07/26/2023
 author: nhelgren
 ms.author: nhelgren
 ---
-# Full formXml is expected to create a form
+# "Full formXml is expected to create a form" error when importing a solution

 _Applies to:_ &nbsp; Power Platform, Solutions

 ## Symptoms

+When you import a solution, you receive the following error message:

-Microsoft.Crm.CrmInvalidOperationException: full formXml is expected to create a form *formid* message is displayed during solution import.
+> Microsoft.Crm.CrmInvalidOperationException: full formXml is expected to create a form *<Form ID>*.

 ## Cause

-This error can occur when the form you are importing doesn’t exist in the target environment and the form is imported for the first time.
-The solution you are importing has only form changes (diff) in the form XML when it should have the full form XML.
-A solution should only import a diff form XML when the form is already present in the environment and you’re importing the changes.
-To verify, open your solution’s customizations.xml file and search for the FormXml node using the form ID that appears in the error message.
-If the form XML contains an attribute named `solutionaction`, then the form XML is a diff.
+This error occurs when the form you're importing doesn't exist in the target environment, and the form is imported for the first time.
+The solution you're importing has only form changes (diff) in the form XML when it should have a full FormXml.
+A solution should only import a diff form XML when the form is already present in the environment and you're importing the changes.
+To verify, open your solution's *customizations.xml* file and search for the `FormXml` node using the form ID that appears in the error message.
+If the FormXml contains an attribute named `solutionaction`, the form XML is a diff.

 ## Workaround

-To work around this scenario the form XML must be a full form XML (shouldn't contain the `solutionaction` attribute located in customizations.xml file) and can be obtained from the instance this form was originally created in as unmanaged.
+To work around this issue, the form XML must be a full FormXml (shouldn't contain the `solutionaction` attribute located in the *customizations.xml* file), and can be obtained from the instance in which this form was originally created as an unmanaged form.